kmusiclife/WPFPX/README.md

 ## 1. Firebase Authentication Settings

--A) Create Your Firebase Project
+- A) Create Your Firebase Project
--B) Firebase console -> Project Settings -> Service Account -> create new secret key -> download your xxxxxxxxx-firebase-adminsdk-xxxxxxxxx.json(IMPORTANT)
+- B) Firebase console -> Project Settings -> Service Account -> create new secret key -> download your xxxxxxxxx-firebase-adminsdk-xxxxxxxxx.json(IMPORTANT)
--C) Firebase console -> Authentication -> Sign-in method -> Add Your Domain -D) Firebase console -> Authentication -> Sign-in method -> Login Provider enabled that you need(Mail/Password, Google is my fun)
+- C) Firebase console -> Authentication -> Sign-in method -> Add Your Domain
+- D) Firebase console -> Authentication -> Sign-in method -> Login Provider enabled that you need(Mail/Password, Google is my fun)

 ## 2. Firebase Firestore Database Setting

--A) create your database ( prod or dev ? depend on your environment ) -B) Firestore Database -> rule
+- A) create your database ( prod or dev ? depend on your environment )
+- B) Firestore Database -> rule

 ## 3. Stripe Setting

--A) Login your Stripe Account
+- A) Login your Stripe Account
--B) create new account -> put your account name etc..
+- B) create new account -> put your account name etc..
--C) stripe home -> dashbord -> developper -> API Key -D) Copy your public key (key will be start alphabet from "pk_test_xxx")(IMPORTANT) -E) Copy your secret key (key will be start alphabet from "sk_test_xxx")(IMPORTANT)
+- C) stripe home -> dashbord -> developper -> API Key
+- D) Copy your public key (key will be start alphabet from "pk_test_xxx")(IMPORTANT)
+- E) Copy your secret key (key will be start alphabet from "sk_test_xxx")(IMPORTANT)

 ## 4. install gRPC on your PHP as module